Data privacy: How marketers can navigate this new era

 Comprehensive regional and international data privacy regulations

-Data privacy laws such as GDPR and CCPA have imposed strict rules on collecting and using data.
+Data privacy laws such as GDPR and CCPA have imposed strict rules on how data can be collected and for what purposes it is used.
 Consumers no longer want to risk businesses using their data in ways they are unhappy with.
 They want total control over their data and full transparency on how it might be used.

-So, marketers don’t just need to know about the latest privacy regulations; they also need to be aware of future laws being released.
+So, marketers don’t just need to know about the latest privacy regulations; they also need to be aware of future ones being launched.